Man seriously burned after tractor-trailer crash

 Falling asleep behind the wheel or driving while drowsy is always a dangerous situation and people should avoid doing this at all costs.
 But while cars can do a certain amount of damage if the driver loses control, trucks can be even more destructive when the driver falls asleep.

-Recently, for example, a truck driver got into a serious accident that left him with burns on 60 percent of his body.
+Recently, for example, a commerical driver got into a serious truck accident that left him with burns on 60 percent of his body.
 Police suspect that the crash happened after the trucker either fell asleep or suffered a medical condition, causing him to veer off the road.
 After the driver lost control of his rig, he hit another truck parked on the side of the road before smashing through the guardrail on the highway.
 The truck barreled off the road and into the woods.
 During the crash, the gas tanks on his truck were punctured and the entire truck and the driver were engulfed in flames.
 He survived the crash, but is still in critical condition.

 Source: Mahwah Patch, "Man Burns 60% of Body in Tractor-Trailer Crash, Remains Critical," Jessica Mazzola, Jan.
 16, 2013